What is a project management dashboard?

 Slack

-Slack is a communication platform built for teams and workplaces.
-Slack can be used across multiple devices and platforms, and is equipped with robust features that allow you to not only chat one-on-one with associates but also in groups.
-You can to upload and share files, as well as integrate with other apps and services, such as Skype for video calls.
-Slack has many custom functions that enable users to control almost every setting, including the ability to create custom emoji:
+Slack is a project management tool built for teams and workplaces of all sizes.
+Slack can be used across multiple devices and is equipped with robust features that allow you to not only chat one-on-one with associates but also in groups.
+You can upload and share files, as well as integrate with other apps and services, such as Skype for video calls.
+Slack has many custom functions that enable users to control almost every setting, including the ability to create custom emojis.

 Slack New Messages

-Make it easy to see the conversations on your favourite Slack channel by adding it to your dashboard.
-Note: This Klip uses Zapier..
+Make it easy to see the conversations on your favorite Slack channel by adding it to your dashboard.
+Note: This Klip uses Zapier.

 Slack Msgs